Terms and Conditions

 The selection of the Award Scholarship winner(s) is made by one judge.
 Their decision will be final, and no correspondence will be entered into.

-The judge will select the winner(s) from the number of entries received.
+The judge will select the winner(s) from the number of Scholarship Award entries received.

-The entry opening date for submitting artworks is 9am on Monday 1 April 2024.
+The entry opening date for submitting artworks is 9am on Monday 14 April 2025.
 Artworks will not be accepted before this date.
-All artworks are to be submitted online using the Art Awards Holdsworth Charitable Trust Scholarship Entry form.
+All artworks are to be submitted online using the Art Awards Holdsworth Charitable Trust Scholarship Entry form available on the IHC website.

 Address to send your artwork to:

-You will need to send your artwork to IHC’s National Office framed or mounted.
+You will need to send your artwork to IHC’s National Office framed or mounted and ready for hanging.
 We will not accept artworks on paper or cardboard if they are not framed.
 Quality materials as well as framing or mounting can greatly enhance artworks and their chance of success.
 For advice about framing, please view the hanging instructional video on the IHC website.

-Artworks MUST arrive already framed or mounted and with hanging / display instructions.
+Artworks MUST arrive already framed or mounted ready for hanging and with hanging / display instructions.

 All entries received must be available for sale.
-If you do not wish to sell your artwork, please do not enter it.
+If you do not wish to sell your artwork, please do not submit an entry.

 The sale price artists place on their work will be the price the artwork is sold for.
-Should the artwork not sell at the Webb’s Auction House exhibition, the artwork will be returned to the artist / studio.
-One hundred percent (100%) of the sale price will be paid to the artists if the work is sold.
+Should the artwork not sell at the Webb’s Wellington, the artwork will be returned to the art studio.
+One hundred percent (100%) of the sale price will be paid to the artist if the work is sold.

 Proof of bank account details must be provided to IHC National Office when submitting your entry form.
 Proof of bank account can be either a bank deposit slip or a copy of the entrant’s online bank statement (without the transactions) clearly showing the bank logo, their bank account name, and their bank account number.
 We cannot accept bank account details written or typed on a piece of paper.

 Please be realistic when setting sale prices.
-Do not set an unrealistic price because you don’t want to sell your artwork.
-If you do not want to sell your artwork, please do not enter it.
+Do not set an unrealistic price because you don’t want to sell the artwork(s).
+If the artworks are not to be sold, then please do not submit them as an entry.
 Artworks should be priced depending on the following:

 Alongside the Art Awards, entrants may have the opportunity for their art to be selected by WORLD to be part of their WORLD Legacy Charity Project.
 More details will be provided closer to the time.